-What does the government case look like?
-Prosecutors expect to take two to three weeks to present their case, including a series of potentially damaging text messages Williams’ allegedly sent to his benefactors seeking their financial largesse.
+What did the government case look like?
+Prosecutors presented a series of damaging text messages that Williams had sent to his benefactors seeking their financial largesse.
 In one, he described himself as “merely a thankful beggar.”
 In a pretrial memorandum, government lawyers broke Williams’ alleged wrongdoing into five separate schemes:

 - Fraud involving using $20,000 designated for his ailing mother’s care in a nursing home for personal use.
 (READ MORE: DA Seth Williams’ prime target – his mother’s money, feds say)

 - Defrauding his political action committee, Friends of Seth Williams, by using more than $10,000 in contributions for personal expenses including expensive meals, massages, and facials at the Union League and at the Sporting Club at the Bellevue.
 (READ MORE: Claiming ‘Taco Bell’ tastes, Philly DA Williams drew questions early on with elaborate campaign spending)

 - Defrauding a federal anti-crime program and the city of Philadelphia by using vehicles designated for law enforcement for his personal use.
 (READ MORE: Philly DA faces more federal corruption charges)

 What did the defense say?
 Williams’ lawyer called the government’s case “laughable and unprosecutable” and accused prosecutors of attempting to turn violations of city and state ethics laws for which Williams already paid into federal crimes.
 He argued that the government’s accusations of campaign expenditures that have drawn federal scrutiny were perfectly legal under Pennsylvania’s lax campaign finance laws.
 The defense had said it would take less than a week to present its side, but Williams pleaded guilty before the prosecution even finished.
 (READ MORE: Lawyer blasts case against DA Seth Williams)